-If it is not possible to offer places for all applications within any criteria above then places will be allocated to the children who live nearest to the school.
-The measurement shall be undertaken by the Local Authority in a straight line using a Geographical Information System (GIS) based on Local Land and Property Gazetteer (LLPG) data and the National Grid coordinates for the family home and the school.
+Distance - If it is not possible to offer places for all applicants within any criteria above then places will be allocated to the children who live nearest to the school.
+Distance will be measured by the Local Authority in a straight line using a Geographical Information System (GIS) based on Local Land and Property Gazetteer (LLPG) data and the National Grid co-ordinates for the family home and the school.
+In the event of distances being the same for two or more applicants where this distance would be last place/s to be allocated, we will use a system to randomly pick who will be offered a place.